Flexible Work Guidelines and Resources

 Flexible Schedule

-An employee is allowed variations in start and end times, but does not change the total number of hours worked in a work week.
+An employee is allowed variations in start and end times but does not change the total number of hours worked in a work week.

 Flexible Schedule